 What is DMP?

-Through a DMP, questions like who is visiting the website and what are they looking for are answered.
+Through a DMP, questions like who is visiting the website and what they are looking for are answered.
 Hence, the company will know what action steps to take next.
 Who to talk to, what to offer, which approach to use, etc.

 DSP x CDP x DMP

-The way they collect data is a key difference.
+The way they collect data is a crucial difference.
 The DSP can gather only campaign level data, while DMP and CDP have a much more complete database.
 Moreover, a demand-side platform can’t transport data to other tools nor allows managing data by itself.
 Because of that, integration with a data management platform or a customer data platform is essential.

-Seeing that Customer Data Platforms are still quite new in the market, we might be looking into a potential groundbreaker.
+Seeing that Customer Data Platforms are still entirely new in the market, we might be looking into a potential groundbreaker.
 DSP and CDP together will make a company practically unbeatable in their marketing strategies.